The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 6. Savor a Stunning Archipelago With Exotic Beaches and Other Attractions of Italy

 Sardinia is a beautiful Italian island in the Mediterranean.
-It is an excellent destination for summer vacation, thanks to the clear water and numerous sandy beaches, like those on the Costa Smeralda (Emerald Coast).
+It is an excellent destination for a summer vacation, thanks to its clear water and numerous sandy beaches, such as those on the Costa Smeralda (Emerald Coast).

 Indulge in snorkeling or sunbathing on one of the many fine sand beaches, such as Bassa Trinita beach and Spiaggia Rosa, the pink beach.
-If you are in good shape after the cruise, you can explore the hiking trails on the island of Caprera.
+After the cruise, you can explore the hiking trails on the island of Caprera.

 7. Take a Walk Through a City That Has Long Been Hidden Under Volcanic Ash